NanoComp/meep/doc/docs/index.md

 Download
 --------

-The development source is available on [GitHub](https://github.com/stevengj/meep).
-Gzipped tarballs of stable versions are available on the [Download](Download.md) page.
-The release history is described in the [NEWS file](https://github.com/stevengj/meep/blob/master/NEWS.md).
-Installation instructions can be found in the [Installation](Installation.md) page.
+The development repository is on [GitHub](https://github.com/stevengj/meep).
+Gzipped tarballs of stable versions are available in [Download](Download.md).
+The release history is described in [NEWS](https://github.com/stevengj/meep/blob/master/NEWS.md).
+Installation instructions are in [Installation](Installation.md).

 Documentation
 -------------

 See the navigation sidebar at left.
-In particular, the [Introduction](Introduction.md) and [Tutorial/Basics](Python_Tutorials/Basics.md) are the most important things to read.
+In particular, the [Introduction](Introduction.md) and [Tutorial/Basics](Python_Tutorials/Basics.md) are the most important things to review.
 There is also an [FAQ](FAQ.md).

 Please [cite the reference publication](Acknowledgements.md#referencing) in any work for which you found Meep useful.